serverless/blog/posts/2017-09-15-building-mutliple-runtimes.md

 ---
-title: Single Application with mix of runtimes for functions
+title: How to use mulitple runtimes in a single serverless service
 description: 'How to build an application using multiple runtimes to supported mixed-language development with the Serverless Framework'
-date: 2017-09-14
+date: 2017-09-15
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/runtimes-man.jpg
 authors: